 If a farmer were, like a thief in the night, to steal pollen from genetically-modified crops and use this pollen to fertilize one’s non-genetically-modified crops, then one would clearly be guilty of taking something that does not belong to one.
 But when the “theft” results from a natural process such as the wind or the pollinating actions of insects, then the farmer whose crops are then fertilized by the modified pollen cannot be held legally responsible for this common and very ancient act of Nature.
 Moreover, the complex process of sexual reproduction, which is the process that introduces the patented gene in the seeds of other plants that didn’t contain it, was most certainly not invented, developed, or perfected by the individual or company that claims that their genetic patent has been violated.
 In the world of human creations, where the idea of patents first developed, there is no comparable process to sexual reproduction, for this would mean that a feature, process, ingredient, or part of one manufactured product could somehow, without any intervening act on the part of a human being, mysteriously appear in another manufactured product.

-Although it would be extremely expensive to do so, it is physically possible to prevent pollen from escaping from the land on which GMOs are planted, such as by erecting tall barriers to prevent the pollen from being carried away either by the wind or by pollinating insects.
+Although it would be expensive to do so, it is physically possible to prevent pollen from escaping from the land on which GMOs are planted, such as by erecting tall barriers to prevent the pollen from being carried away either by the wind or by pollinating insects, or by growing them only in greenhouses.
 In cases like these, it is incumbent on the company that wants to prevent any infringement of its biological patent to take these precautions to prevent their plants’ pollen from fertilizing other plants.
 And if they fail to take these precautions, then they have no justification in later accusing farmers whose crops are fertilized by their pollen of having violated their patent, since they have failed to take the necessary precautions to prevent the pollen from being taken away from their property by entirely natural – and not human – processes.

 To illustrate how absurd the ruling of patent infringement in such cases is, let us consider the case of genetically modified animals such as fish or cows.
 If a genetically-modified salmon were to escape from a fish farm and pass its modified gene to wild salmon, then according to the logic of this ruling, all the wild salmon that have this gene would belong to the owner of the genetic patent, and any fisherman who caught one of these salmon would have to pay a fee to the company that owns the patent.
 If a genetically-modified bull were to escape from the farm where it lives and inseminate cows on another farmer’s property, then the offspring of those cows that possess the modified gene would belong to the company that owns the patent for the gene.
 Clearly, such an absurd ruling would provide a very strong incentive for the owners of genetic patents to allow their genetically-modified organisms to go about and spread their modified genes as widely as possible.